 Customer success, on the other hand, has been newly introduced to the market.
 Businesses have a problem in establishing their workflow.

 Working over such goals is usually experimental.
-We still do not have the depth of knowledge to provide us with a definitive outlook to hire and train your customer success team or your customer success managers.
+We still do not have the depth of knowledge to provide us with a definitive outlook to hire and train your customer success team and/or your customer success managers.

 Return On Investment